MIPN Mission Statement

-- Development of invasive species spread prevention measures, particularly those that engage the green (nursery and landscape) industry
+- Developing invasive species spread prevention measures, particularly those that engage the green (nursery and landscape) industry

 - Promoting early detection and rapid response programs and methods

-- Serve as a bridge between the research and land-management communities by compiling and sharing research findings with land-managers and communicating research needs observed by partners in the field to research institutions.
+- Serving as a bridge between the research and land-management communities by compiling and sharing research findings with land-managers and communicating research needs observed by partners in the field to research institutions

-- Development of regional outreach and education, including publications and conferences.
+- Developing regional outreach and education, including publications and conferences

-- Cultivation of sustainable financial support for MIPN and its mission
+- Cultivating sustainable financial support for MIPN and its mission

 As a regional network, MIPN draws on the knowledge, experience, and enthusiasm of a diverse group of participants and partners.
 MIPN’s full-time Coordinator position is funded through both federal and private funding sources, including membership contributions.
 The Morton Arboretum hosts MIPN’s Coordinator, providing office space, basic supplies, and administrative and accounting services.
 The Nature Conservancy of Indiana, Purdue University, the U.S. Forest Service, and the Wisconsin Department of Natural Resources each played a major role in MIPN’s development over the years.